wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 **Layabout:** You have no authority here Jackie Weaver!

-**Jackie:** Silence in court!
+**Jackie:** _hammering a gavel_ Silence in court!
 Princess Denise Layabout, you stand accused of stealing blue eyeshadow with a market value of 7 million lunabucks.
 How do you plead?

 **Layabout:** Why would I steal yer eyeshadow, I don't need eyeshadow, I don't need ANY makeup.
 I'm just naturally attractive, unlike you freaks! _gasps of horror from the other Dames_

 **Beatrice:** _to the audience_ I hardly need any makeup either, just a little foundation and my blue eyeshadow and I look fabulous

-**Layabout:** do me a favour, you've got a cement mixer in your room, you trowel it on...
+**Layabout:** do me a favour, you've got a cement mixer in your room, you trowel it on!

-**Jackie:** Silence!
+**Jackie:** _more gavel hammering_ Silence!
 I call the first witness for the prosecution.

 **Florence:** Thankyou m'lady.
 Calling Gertrude Scuttle. _Gertrude steps forward_ You are Gertrude Matilda Scuttle.